Shift3/standards-and-practices/README.md

 ##### Shift3 Standards & Practices Meetings:

+###### Meetings are now split into two types:

-- Every two weeks the developers meet on Wednesday from 3:30pm - 4:00pm to discuss a new Standard or Practice for the company.
-These meetings are the place to voice your opinions on what we should be doing more of, less of, better at, etc. You are _highly_ encouraged to participate actively by leading a meeting on a topic of your choice.
+- *Presentations*: Once a month the developers meet on Wednesday from 4:00pm - 5:00pm to discuss a new Standard or Practice for the company.
+A developer at Shift3 will propose a new tool or standard to be adopted, and there will be an open forum to discuss.
+You are _highly_ encouraged to participate actively by leading a meeting on a topic of your choice.
 Ask Ryeker Herndon to add you to the GCal event so that you get reminders and emails.
+- *Workshops*: Once a month we will do a deep dive into a topic of interest for our workflow and/or processes.
+These will typically take longer than 1 hour, and will be a classroom/workshop setting.
+One developer will lead the workshop and the goal will be to produce developers who are proficient at a skill or process that will help us in our work.

 ##### Frontend Masters: